What is a Mutual Waiting Period?

 To avoid being penalized by a waiting period, here are some solutions:

 b.
-Provide a Termination Certificate
+Provide a Certificate of Termination

 When changing mutual insurance companies, if you have been covered by a previous insurance policy, certain guarantees can be activated immediately without any waiting period.